Orizzi/WOS-Forge/PROJECT_OVERVIEW.md

 ## Constraints
 - `index.html` must remain at repo root for GitHub Pages.
-- Game vocabulary must be preserved (do not ìcorrectî domain terms).
+- Game vocabulary must be preserved (do not ‚Äúcorrect‚Äù domain terms).
 - Paths referenced by HTML (scripts/assets) must stay stable.